unbit/uwsgi-docs/HTTP.rst

 The ``http-socket <bind>`` option will make uWSGI natively speak HTTP.

-If your web server does not support the `uwsgi protocol <Protocol.rst>`_

-.. only:: html

-   :doc:`Protocol`

-but is able to speak to upstream HTTP proxies, or if you are using a service like Webfaction or Heroku to host your application, you can use ``http-socket``.
+If your web server does not support the :doc:`uwsgi protocol <Protocol>` but is able to speak to upstream HTTP proxies, or if you are using a service like Webfaction or Heroku to host your application, you can use ``http-socket``.

 If you plan to expose your app to the world with uWSGI only, use the ``http`` option instead, as the router/proxy/load-balancer will then be your shield.